myparcelnl/developer/src/readme.md

 sidebar: none

 title: Go Beyond Delivery with MyParcel.
-subtitle: Connect with our API and get started with shipments, returns and more.
+subtitle: Connect with the MyParcel API and get started with shipments, returns and more.

 actions:
 - title: Get started